 What to believe?
 Recent studies have shown that AIDS HIV transmission is much less likely among circumcised males.
 (The risk of infection, however, is actually increased if recently circumcised men don’t wait until the wound is healed to resume sexual activity.
 Ow.)
 Other studies have shown circumcision is associated with lower rates of other sexually transmitted diseases and infections; the risk of penile cancer is reported as three times higher for uncircumcised men.
 Circumcision opponents, however, believe these studies are nothing more than scare tactics.
 In fact, the organization Doctors Opposing Circumcision implies that circumcision makes transmission of AIDS HIV more likely.

+(Updated view from the American Academy of Pediatrics in 2012: “Evaluation of current evidence indicates that the health benefits of newborn male circumcision outweigh the risks; furthermore, the benefits of newborn male circumcision justify access to this procedure for families who choose it.”)
 The American Academy of Pediatrics is of little help in the matter, having taken a more-or-less neutral stance on the matter.
 Their conclusion is that although there may be benefits to circumcision, it should be a personal decision and not a routine procedure.
 By no means do they characterize circumcision as abusive or damaging.